Blow Out: Themes and allusions

 Thematically, Blow Out almost "exclusively concern[s] the mechanics of movie making" with a "total, complete and utter preoccupation with film itself as a medium in which ... style really is content."
-In numerous scenes, the film depicts the interaction of sound and images, the manner in which the two are joined together, and methods in which they are re-edited, remixed, and rearranged to reveal new truths or the lack of any objective truth.
+In numerous scenes, the film depicts the interaction of sound and images, the manner in which the two are joined together, and methods by which they are re-edited, remixed, and rearranged to reveal new truths or the lack of any objective truth.
 The film uses several of De Palma's trademark techniques: split screen, the split diopter lens, and the elaborate tracking shot.

 As with several other De Palma films, Blow Out explores the power of guilt; both Jack and Sally are motivated to help right their past wrongs, both with tragic consequences.
 De Palma also revisits the theme of voyeurism, a recurring theme in much of his previous work (ex:, Hi, Mom!, Sisters, and Dressed to Kill).
 Jack exhibits elements of a peeping tom, but one who works with sound instead of image.

 Blow Out incorporates multiple allusions both to other films and to historical events.
 Its protagonist's obsessive reconstruction of a sound recording to uncover a possible murder recalls both Michelangelo Antonioni's film Blowup and Francis Ford Coppola's The Conversation.
-The film alludes to elements of the Watergate scandal and the JFK assassination.
+The film alludes to elements of the JFK assassination.
+It refers to the Zapruder film in showing footage of the car "accident."
 The film also recalls elements of the Chappaquiddick incident, although De Palma intentionally tried to downplay the similarities.
-The film intentionally references the Zapruder film as comparable to the footage shot of the accident (despite the latter being consisted of stills).